librato/librato-java/README.md

 	static long timeout = 10L
 	static TimeUnit timeoutUnit = TimeUnit.SECONDS
-	static String agent = `your http agent name -- will be saved with your metric` LibratoBatch batch = new LibratoBatch(batchSize, sanitizer, timeout, timeoutUnit, agent, poster)
+	static String agent = `your http agent name -- will be saved with your metric` Sanitizer sanitizer = Sanitizer.NO_OP // or, supply your own LibratoBatch batch = new LibratoBatch(batchSize, sanitizer, timeout, timeoutUnit, agent, poster)

 Once you have created your `batch`, then you can add measurements to it.